 Fears and phobias are increasingly common in children.
-A fear of needles is a particularly common fear that usually starts in early childhood and can result in significant avoidance of immunizations.
-A recent NPR story describes a survey study published in 2012 of over 800 parents and 1000 children.
-In the study, 24% of the parents and 63% of the children reported a fear of needles.
-This is concerning because specific fears and phobias can lead to non-compliance with immunizations or other medical procedures.
-Luckily, there is behavioral treatment for specific fears and phobias!
+A fear of needles is a particularly common fear that usually starts in early childhood and can result in significant avoidance of medical procedures in general.
+A recent NPR story describes a research study published in 2012.
+The researchers surveyed over 800 parents and 1000 children.
+In the study, 24% of the parents and 63% of the children reported a fear of needles!
+This is concerning because specific fears and phobias can lead to avoidance of health-related procedures.
+Luckily, there is behavioral treatment for specific fears and phobias.

-ABA Connect can offer treatment as a part of a child’s ABA therapy program or with an individual CBT program with a psychologist.
+ABA Connect can offer this behavioral treatment as a part of a child’s ABA therapy program or with an individual CBT program with a psychologist.

 Dr. Mariel Cannady

 Latest posts by Dr. Mariel Cannady (see all)